-An introduction to English sentence structure and sentence structure problems.
-Focus on simple sentences, fragments, and punctuation.
-Designed for beginning level ESL students.
+This course is an introduction to English sentence structure.
+The focus is on simple sentences and punctuation.
+Designed for low-beginning level ESL students.
 S/U grading.
-Required preparation: admission to ESLA program.
+Required preparation: admission to ESLA Program.
 (N)

 ESLA 013B ENGLISH COMPOSITION IB (2)